adityashrv/Host-Behavior-Analysis-For-Property-Rental-Company/README.md

 # Host-Behavior-Analysis-For-Property-Rental-Company
+## Download the file & open in M.S Powerpoint for Best Experience
  https://drive.google.com/drive/folders/1itjiCi63IHgNw6aV1gVee6XpIUGl-1IS?usp=sharing
 ## This project is of AirBNB in this i have analyzed how rental property owner can become superhost from host
 ## Features -